 Supported by The Fodor Family Trust

 The Association’s oldest award, the AAAS Newcomb Cleveland Prize, supported by The Fodor Family Trust, was established in 1923 with funds donated by Newcomb Cleveland of New York City and was originally called the AAAS Thousand Dollar Prize.
 It is now known as the AAAS Newcomb Cleveland Prize, and its value is $25,000.
-In addition to the prize funds, the winner receives a commemorative medal and complimentary registration and reimbursement for reasonable travel and hotel expenses to attend the AAAS Annual Meeting in order to accept the prize at the Awards Ceremony.
+In addition to the prize funds, the winner receives a commemorative medal and complimentary registration and reimbursement for reasonable travel and hotel expenses to attend the AAAS Annual Meeting in order to accept the prize.

 The prize is awarded to the author or authors of an outstanding paper published in the Research Articles or Reports sections of Science.
 Each annual contest starts with the first issue of June and ends with the last issue of the following May.